KaiserWerk/gobreak/README.md

 # gobreak
-A useful circuit breaker libary for HTTP requests to go through or not.
+A useful circuit breaker library for HTTP requests to go through or not.
 Retry functionality included.